A birth and a death amid Kashmir's harsh lockdown

 The news of Bhat’s death has not traveled far either.

-On an overcast morning last weekend, a crowd of about 100 men and boys gathered at a Srinagar graveyard on the banks of the Jhelum river for his burial.
+On an overcast morning last weekend, a crowd of about 100 men and boys gathered at Bhatt’s gravesite in Srinagar on the banks of the Jhelum river for prayers.

 A military helicopter flew overhead as they prayed for Bhat.
 Paramilitary police stood at an adjoining bridge.